 People also tend to get stressed, sleep less, and drink more alcohol this time of year.
 When this happens, your good-gut bacteria don’t work as efficiently as they should, failing to produce the neurotransmitters the brain needs to do its job.

-January is also the start of cold and flu season, which presents us with a whole other set of challenges.
-People are getting sick at a higher rate, and many of them take antibiotics that kill the gut’s good microorganisms.
+Wintertime presents us with a whole other set of challenges.
+People are getting sick at a higher rate, and sometimes this disrupts the gut’s good microorganisms.

 The Gut's Impact On the Immune System